 - Re-prioritizing a task queue

 This closes the loop.
-But it’s not a one-off — the system continuously cycles through this process, reacting to new data and refining behavior over time.
+By producing structured output, MAS continuously cycle through this loop, reacting to new data and refining behaviors over time.

 Key components of multi agent systems